-For instance, viewability of video ads above the fold is 73% and below the fold is 45%.
-Above fold video ads should bring on better viewability but that doesn’t mean below the fold placement should be ruled out.
+For instance, the viewability of video ads above the fold is 73%, and below the fold is 45%.
+Above-fold video ads should bring on better viewability but that doesn’t mean below-the-fold placement should be ruled out.

 Identify the average time spent by users on your webpage and the placements explored more by them.
 Next, you can also try moving the video player higher on your webpage and app to record any changes in the viewability rate.